Psy vows topless show if "Gangnam-style" reaches No. 1

 While he hasn't taken over the family business, his new-found fame seems to have helped it considerably.

 The value of his father's technology company, D I Corp's, which is listed on the Seoul Stock Exchange, has doubled since July.
-Its market capitalization has surged to 113.5 billion won ($101.29 million) since he shot to fame.
+Its market capitalisation has surged to 113.5 billion won since he shot to fame.

 Psy plans to release a new record in the United States in November.